laurenlien/Exp-91-FTIR/README.md

 ---

-### Script B — Orientation test: Orientation-to-Orientation
+### Script 2 — Orientation test: Orientation-to-Orientation
 **What it does**
 Within each specimen, compares **orientation** spectra for **point 1** only.
 It runs **twice**, once for KKT and once for Raw (no cross-mixing).
 For each `(specimen × data_type)` group, spectra are averaged at duplicate wavenumbers, interpolated to a per-group **union** grid (gentle end extrapolation), and compared pairwise across orientations.
 Metrics reported:
 - Pearson correlation (*r*)